FatemaZahra/user_details/README.md

 - Click create a new file
 - Name it as `.gitignore`
 - Add all files to be ignored after an asterick.
 Eg `*./idea`

+### Definition of Done

+- Is a New Repository
+- Is a New Project on Pycharm
+- Has a READMe.md file
+- Explains how to create a gitignore file
+- Explains the code and the topics covered in the code
+- Utilises the topics covered in the class
+- Ignores dependencies that are not required to be pushed on GitHub